 Media Communications Academy (MCA) prepares MCA students for college and career by requiring all students to complete CORE and CTE coursework.
 MCA is a CTE-based California Partnership Academy, also designated a Lighthouse Program.

-Camorna i artifornip ricadomy, alco docignated a Lightinodoc i rogiam.
-1.6 Advanced Placement(AP) Enrollment CHS administration and counseling staff will specifically target outreach that will recruit and retain students who are from underrepresented ethnicity groups into more AP courses, namely Hispanic and African American students.
+1.6 Advanced Placement(AP) Enrollment

+CHS administration and counseling staff will specifically target outreach that will recruit and retain students who are from underrepresented ethnicity groups into more AP courses, namely Hispanic and African American students.
 CHS administration and counselors will meet with designated classes and clubs once per semester to provide outreach.
-They will review current enrollment data in AP courses to determine the effectiveness of efforts. \$0.00 All Students 1.7 Academic Support through Student & Family Services Through collaborative efforts with school sites, the Student and Family Services Coordinator, Student and Family Support Assistants (SFSAs) coordinate targeted services to support all students, and especially students experiencing homelessness, foster youth, and low income students to ensure school stability, academic success, and overall student well-being.
+They will review current enrollment data in AP courses to determine the effectiveness of efforts.
+All Students 1.7 Academic Support through Student & Family Services Through collaborative efforts with school sites, the Student and Family Services Coordinator, Student and Family Support Assistants (SFSAs) coordinate targeted services to support all students, and especially students experiencing homelessness, foster youth, and low income students to ensure school stability, academic success, and overall student well-being.
 SFSAs have caseloads where they will monitor and assess student needs and academic and attendance progress; develop individual success plans; provide supplies and personal basic necessities; offer tutoring, mentoring, academic advisement, and/or counseling; collaborate with school sites; receive professional development; and coordinate with community agencies for additional resources and support.
-Coordinator and Office Assistant will be responsible for monitoring and tracking student data progress of the students within the program.
-Two SFSAs will be moved from the SAFE program to the Student and Family Support Services department to continue supporting attendance and engagement while further extending the reach and impact on students and families throughout the district. \$547,864.20 Foster Youth Low Income 1.8 Professional Development There will be ongoing professional development to support student achievement focused on Multi-tiered System of Supports (MTSS), equitable instructional strategies, social/emotional learning, and trauma-informed practices with particular attention to special populations; English Learners, foster youth, low income, students experiencing homelessness and special education students.
+Coordinator and Office Assistant will be responsible for monitoring and tracking student data progress of the students within the program. \$490,846.00 Foster Youth Low Income 1.8 Professional Development There will be ongoing professional development to support student achievement focused on Multi-tiered System of Supports (MTSS), equitable instructional strategies, social/emotional learning, and trauma-informed practices with particular attention to special populations; English Learners, foster youth, low income, students experiencing homelessness and special education students.
 Through collaborative conversations and a review of student performance data identifying achievement gaps, we will identify needs and provide specific curricula and strategies for teachers and support staff to mitigate learning loss and increase achievement.
 EL Teachers and instructional staff receive professional development to ensure Designated ELD instruction focuses on state-adopted ELD standards to support EL students in the development of critical English Language skills for academic content learning.
 Teachers and instructional staff receive professional development to ensure Integrated instruction is provided.
-Site administrators will conduct informal walkthroughs to ensure Integrated and Designated instruction is provided. \$105,000.00 English Learners Foster Youth Low Income
+Site administrators will conduct informal walkthroughs to ensure Integrated and Designated instruction is provided. \$270,000.00 English Learners Foster Youth Low Income